LinkedInLearning/running-jenkins-on-aws-3978678/ch1_setting_up_jenkins/01_05_install_java_jenkins_nginx/README.md

 # 01_05 Install Java, Jenkins, NGINX

-In this lesson you will:
+In this lab you will:

 1. Connect to the Jenkins server using Session Manager.
 1. Update the operating system packages.